-These watershed grants from the Kentucky River Authority have provided much-needed funding assistance for local efforts to improve water quality conditions.
-Further, the projects funded by the grants engender community interest, education and enthusiasm for continued watershed initiatives.
+These watershed grants from the Kentucky River Authority have provided much-needed funding assistance for local efforts to improve water quality conditions throughout the Kentucky River Basin.
+Further, the projects funded by the grants help inspire community interest, education and enthusiasm for continued watershed initiatives.

 Town Creek Riparian Buffer Enhancement

 Focus Watershed: Town Creek of Jessamine Creek (Jessamine County)

 AdventureServe and local partners will enhance the stream that flows through Wilmore by removing a dilapidated building and planting the former building site with native vegetation.
 This riparian buffer area will be used for various community education opportunties, and will serve as a highly visible demonstration tool for teaching about responsible streambank management.

 Focus Watershed: North Fork Kentucky River